pointfreeco/swift-gen/README.md

 stringDigit.run() // "3"
 ```

 Already this is a form of randomness that Swift's API's do not provide out of the box.

-Gen provides many operators for generating new types of randomness, such as `map`, `flatMap` and `zip`, as well as helper functions for generating random arrays, sets, dictionaries, string, distributions and more!
+Gen provides many operators for generating new types of randomness, such as `map`, `flatMap` and `zip`, as well as helper functions for generating random arrays, sets, dictionaries, strings, distributions and more!

 But composability isn't the only reason the `Gen` type shines.
 By delaying the creation of random values until the `run` method is invoked, we allow ourselves to control randomness in circumstances where we need determinism, such as tests.
 The `run` method has an overload that takes a `RandomNumberGenerator` value, which is Swift's protocol that powers their randomness API.
 By default it uses the `SystemRandomNumberGenerator`, which is a good source of randomness, but we can also provide a seedable "pseudo" random number generator, so that we can get predictable results in tests: